Skip to content

 Opera Bastille

 The lavish and warm-toned paintings of the Palais Garnier undoubtedly make you feel at home.
-The modern style of Opera Bastille has succeeded in warding off many visitors, who preferred the more decorated and warm Palais Garnier.
+Opera Bastille’s modern style has succeeded in warding off many visitors, who preferred the more decorated and warm Palais Garnier.

-There’s no right or wrong answer to the question of which opera house to visit, each of them has and gives off a different vibe.
-It mainly depends on the show you’ll be attending and that will determine which place to check out first.
+There’s no right or wrong answer to the question of which opera house to visit.
+Each has and gives off a different vibe.
+It mainly depends on the show you’ll be attending, and that will determine which place to check out first.

 Places of Interest near Palais Garnier